-A: We will be migrating partners to Media Studio when functionality is ready in the fall of 2017.
-You will have access to your account through the end of the year.
+A: We will be migrating partners to Media Studio when functionality is ready in the Spring/Summer of 2018.
+You will have access to your account during through buffer period afforded to each partner.

 Q: How do I retrieve my archived media from SnappyTV?